shellspec/shellspec/README.md

 ### Translation process

-The specfile is a valid shell script syntax, but performs translation process to implements the scope and line number etc. Each example group block and example block are translate to subsshell.
-Therefore changes inside the block do not affect the outside of the block.
-In other words it realize local variables and local functions in the specfile.
+The specfile is a valid shell script, but a translation process is performed to implement the scope, line number etc. Each example group block and example block is translated to commands in a subshell.
+Therefore changes inside those blocks do not affect the outside of the block.
+In other words it realizes local variables and local functions in the specfile.
 This is very useful for describing a structured spec.
 If you are interested in how to translate, use the `--translate` option.